The Worst Ways You're Infecting Others and Don't Know It

 Not Covering Your Mouth When You Cough or Sneeze

 Just don't use your hand!
 "If you're caught unprepared, direct your mouth and nose toward your upper sleeve or the inside of your elbow," Oricoli suggests.
 MIT scientists have confirmed that sneezes and coughs can travel farther than you ever cared to imagine—a "paint-like pattern of fluid fragmentation."
 Say it, don't spray it.
+The best thing to do is to sneeze into a tissue.

 Blowing Your Nose in Public